 During February and March of 2017, WFRC staff along with the Utah Department of Transportation (UDOT), Utah Transit Authority (UTA), and key stakeholders met again with local communities at the sub-region level to refine the three scenarios into a shared single preferred alternative.
-This preferred alternative forms the foundation of both the WC2050 Vision and the 2019-2050 RTP.
+This preferred alternative formed the foundation of both the WC2050 Vision and the 2019-2050 RTP.
 The workshops focused on gathering input about each scenario’s future land use patterns along with specific roadway, transit, and active transportation projects.
 Each of the scenarios identified potential growth centers, supporting transportation facilities, network connectivity, and critical open space to be preserved.
 In addition to designing three transportation and land use scenarios, WFRC staff formulated specific performance measures to quantify outputs to measure success for most of the adopted regional goals, and analyzed modeling results that assisted in evaluating and comparing each scenario.

 Following the small area (or sub-region) meetings with local communities, WFRC staff performed significant partner and stakeholder outreach to gather input on these scenarios from over 50 transportation advocacy organizations, community advisory committees, special interest groups, and a number of individual cities who requested additional information or opportunity to comment.
 Additionally, WFRC offered an informative 45-minute webinar to inform attendees about the three different scenarios, as well as an opportunity to provide feedback.